MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/rus-use-inventory-profile-in-documents-and-queries.md

 ---
 # required metadata
-title: Use inventory profile in documents and queries
+title: Use an inventory profile in documents and queries
 description: This topic provides information about using inventory profile.
 author: v-nadyuz
 manager: AnnBe